-Sciatica is a common condition that affects up to 40 percent of people during their lifetime.
-While the condition is often caused by spinal compression, sciatica is in fact pain inflicted on the sciatic nerve.
+Sciatica is a common condition that affects up to 40 percent of people at one point during their lifetime.
+Sciatica is a condition that results in pain stemming from the sciatic nerve, often caused by spinal compression.

-The nerve, the largest in the body, originates in the lower back and splits to travel down through both sides of the hips, buttocks, legs, and feet.
-Roughly the size of your pinky finger, the sciatic nerve is a mixed-function nerve — responsible for both sensory and motor function for the muscles in the body’s backside.
+As the largest nerve in the body, the sciatic nerve starts in the lower back and splits above the hips to travel down both sides of the buttocks and legs.
+At roughly the same width and depth of your pinky finger, the sciatic nerve is a mixed-function nerve — meaning that it is responsible for both sensory and motor function.

 Individuals living with sciatica normally only feel symptoms on one side of their body.
-The pain associated with the condition can range in severity from a mild ache to constant sharp pain.
-Even for more intense cases, sciatica is often treatable without some form of invasive care.
-Chiropractic care remains one of the best options for addressing the condition.
+The pain associated with the condition can range in severity from a mild ache to constant stabbing pains.
+Even when sciatica cases are more severe it is often treatable without invasive care or prescription medication.
+Because of this, seeing a chiropractor remains one of the best options for addressing the condition.

 - Lower back pain that radiates into the leg(s)